Bluebuck: Behaviour and ecology

 The bluebuck, as Klein puts it, became extinct before "qualified scientists could make observations on live specimens".
 According to historical accounts, the bluebuck formed groups of up to 20 individuals.
 Similarities to the roan and the sable antelopes in terms of dental morphology make it highly probable that the bluebuck was predominantly a selective grazer, and fed mainly on grasses.
 The row of premolars was longer than in others of the genus, implying the presence of dicots in the diet.
-A 2013 study by the Australian palaeontologist J. Tyler Faith and colleagues noted the scarcity of morphological evidence to show that the bluebuck could have survived the summers in the western margin of the Cape Floristic Region (CFR), when the grasses are neither palatable nor nutritious.
+A 2013 study by the U.S. paleontologist J. Tyler Faith and colleagues noted the scarcity of morphological evidence to show that the bluebuck could have survived the summers in the western margin of the Cape Floristic Region (CFR), when the grasses are neither palatable nor nutritious.
 This might have induced a west-to-east migration, because the eastern margin receives rainfall throughout the year while precipitation in the western margin is limited to winter.

 An 18th-century account suggests that females might have left their newborn calves in isolation and returned regularly to suckle them until the calves were old enough to join herds, which is similar to the behaviour of roan and sable antelopes.
 Akin to other grazing antelopes, the bluebuck probably calved mainly where rainfall, and thus the availability of grasses, peaked.
 Such locations could be the western margin of the CFR during winter and the eastern margin of the CFR during summer.
 Faith and colleagues found that the occurrence of juveniles in bluebuck fossils decreases linearly from the west to the east, indicating that most births took place in the western CFR; due to the preference for rainfall, it may be further assumed that most births occurred during winter, when the western CFR receives most of its rainfall.
 The annual west-to-east migration would have followed in summer, consistent with the greater number of older juveniles in the east that would have joined herds.
 Juvenile fossils also occur in other places across the range, but appear to be concentrated in the western CFR.